RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/1-create-and-share-request.md

 Once a user has created a request, you need to support him alerting the payer.

-A first way is to let the user share a payment URL with the payer.
+The first way is to let the user share a payment URL with the payer.
 From a UX point of view, it forces him to switch context, but mobile apps often propose this solution.
-Keep in mind that for the recipient, it looks more secure to click on a link directly sent by a contact of him.
+Keep in mind that for the recipient, it looks more secure to click on a link directly sent by a known contact.
 The best payment page so far is the one we have made, check it out!
-You can find the link in front of each request in your dashboard.
+You can find the link in front of each request on your dashboard.
 The URL is `https://pay.request.network/{requestId}`

 Another way is to handle the notification in your backend, either within your app (if the payer also uses it) or with an e-mail for example.
 For app-embedded payment requests, it is **strongly advised** to provide the payer with a white-list feature, and to prevent him from clicking on requests sent by strangers.